Revenue Recovery Roadmap

 • Product claims (whitening results) had no third-party validation

-In a category where customers are putting a product in their mouth, trust isn’t optional - it’s the entire purchase decision.
+In a category where customers are putting a product in their mouth, trust is not optional.
+It is the entire purchase decision.
 Four reviews signals “untested” to a cautious buyer comparing options.
+According to Shopify’s conversion research, products with reviews convert 270% better than those without.
+The gap between 4 reviews and 7,500+ reviews is not just a numbers problem.
+It is the difference between a brand that feels unproven and a brand that feels safe.

 Funnel Friction Points (12-15 Identified)